kingajax/electron-webpacker/README.md

 # Support

 If you have any problems with `epack` be sure to create an issue.
-Remember you can run Epack is debug mode by adding `--verbose` to any command.
+Remember you can run Epack in debug mode by adding `--verbose` to any command.
 This should provide more inforation about what's going on.
+You will got a lot of information dumped back at you.

-Most Epack related issues deal with Epack not finding the dependencies it relies on to do the work.
+Most Epack related issues deal with Epack not finding the dependencies (CLI tools) it relies on to do most of the work.
 This means the various CLI tools it runs.
 Make sure these are installed and available on the path environment.

 Happy Electron + Webpack dev.